neftjs/neft/namespace.coffee.md

 *Any* utils.get(*Object* object, *String* path, [*OptionsArray* target])
 ------------------------------------------------------------------------

-Extract property, deep property or all possible properties from an object.
+Use this function to extract property, deep property or all possible properties from an object.

 ```
 var obj = {prop: 1};